 Despite mainstream nutrition’s continued promotion of grain-based foods as part of a healthy diet, the evidence against wheat continues to grow (and grow, and grow!).
 And, it’s becoming increasingly clear that celiacs aren’t the only ones who need to be cautious about eating this ubiquitous grain!

 One of the latest strikes against wheat is its impact on the innate immune system.
-Several studies have found that wheat amylase trypsin inhibitors, or ATIs (proteins that help protect plants from getting eaten by pests, and which are entirely separate from gluten!) have the ability to stimulate the body’s innate immune system by activating certain myeloid immune cells (including dendritic cells, macrophages, and monocytes).
+Several studies have found that wheat amylase trypsin inhibitors, or ATIs (proteins that help protect plants from getting eaten by pests, and which are entirely separate from gluten!) have the ability to stimulate an innate immune response by activating certain myeloid immune cells (including dendritic cells, macrophages, and monocytes).
 (As a reminder, the innate immune system is the body’s nonspecific first line of defense against foreign invaders, in contrast to the adaptive immune system, which is more complex and involves immunological memory of specific antigens.
-The innate immune system is our first response to pathogens and is responsible for generalized inflammation. )
+The innate immune system is our first response to pathogens and is responsible for generalized inflammation whereas adaptive immunity takes longer to activate but attacks antigens with high specificity thanks to the coordinated actions of T cells and B cells.)

 One study found that wheat amylase trypsin inhibitors (which make up as much as 4% of the total protein in wheat!) were able to bind to and activate the CD14-MD2 toll-like receptor 4 (TLR4) complex on innate immune cells.
 TLR4 is a protein that’s highly involved in inflammatory cytokine production, and its stimulation causes the innate immune system to kick into gear (explaining the link between wheat ATIs and immune activation).
 In contrast to gluten-containing grains, gluten-free grains had no (or only trivial) levels of ATI bioactivity.
 The researchers noted that, along with the role of ATIs as co-stimulatory molecules in celiac disease, ATIs also seem to promote other immune-mediated diseases, both within the GI tract and beyond—making them likely culprits in the pathology of non-celiac gluten sensitivity!